Learn, Do, Secure

 MFA is designed to provide an additional layer of security when you want to log into an IT system.
 It works by requiring you to verify yourself in addition to your user ID and password during authentication.
 If MFA is available to use, we advise that you enable it for your user account to provide additional security.

-Phishing is a method used by hackers to trick people into believing a message to make them divulge personal or other sensitive information.
-The information can then be used for fraudulent purposes including gaining unauthorized access to IT systems and information, impersonating individuals for financial gains, carrying out a ransomware attack, etc.
+Phishing is a tactic used by cybercriminals to trick people into believing a message or information to make them divulge sensitive information or click on a malicious link.
+This could then be used by cybercriminals to carry out fraudulent or harmful activities, including gaining unauthorized access to IT systems and information, impersonating individuals for financial gain, carrying out a ransomware attack, etc.

 - If you are unsure about a message you receive, think and do not click a link or download an attachment included in the message until you are sure it is from a genuine source.
 Do the following:

 - Ask yourself if you were expecting the email from the sender or that type of email at all.

 - Check the name of the sender and email address carefully.
 Are the name and address spelled correctly?

 - Does the email address match their organization exactly?
 Watch out for misspelled words and unusually lengthy or extra characters in the email address.

 - Don’t panic or be quick to take an action.
 Ask yourself if you are being rushed to take any action or do something unusual like providing personal or sensitive information, making a purchase, changing a setting on your device, etc.